Orcasa-Platform/orcasa/README.md

 This application is split into several parts, divided into their respective folders:
 - `/cms`: A content management system (CMS) built with Strapi, which is used to manage the content Network4C and the map application.
 - `/client`: A frontend application built using Next.js, which is used to display the content of the CMS and the map application.
+- `/qgis`: A docker image that contains a QGIS server.
 - `/infrastructure`: A Terraform configuration that deploys the client and CMS applications to AWS.